 “Not only from the hotel, there are some people from the streets, from the squats.”

 The respondent spoke to various people and discovered where they had been arrested.
 The testimony of an Algerian man arrested in the streets of Durrës can be found here.

 Besides the 15 police officers that evicted the people in the hotel, 12 more officers were in front of the police station.
-Six of them in civil clothing and the other six in police uniforms, as recounted by the respondent.
+Six of them were in civilian clothing and the other six were in police uniforms, as recounted by the respondent.
 The 27 police officers were surrounding the detainees in the front yard.

 The respondent described how some of the men, who had experienced a pushback from Albania before, began to self-harm.

 “They had knives and start stabbing themselves.
 Then the violence started.
 The blood was everywhere.
 It was so sad.
 I cannot even think about it now because so many people were stabbing themselves.”

 The respondent recalled that to suppress this action, 20 Albanian police officers in dark blue uniforms on 10 motorcycles arrived at the scene and began to beat the people with batons.
 The description of this incident corresponds with another BVMN report of the same date.
 Then, three POM were taken inside the police station where the beatings with batons continued.
 Afterwards, they were brought back outside.

 “I saw the traces of the batons in their backs.”